← All Articles

 • 180 days: Long-term behavior change and ROI calculation

 Sales organizations should track every lead that mentions the speaker or their content during follow-up calls.
 Use CRM tags to monitor these opportunities through the pipeline.
-One medical device company found that leads who attended their AI speaker session closed 23% faster and at 18% higher values than other event leads.
+In our experience, leads who attend compelling keynote sessions tend to be more engaged throughout the sales process and move through the pipeline faster.

 HR-focused events require different metrics.
 Track internal mobility, skills development, and employee satisfaction scores among attendees versus non-attendees.
-A major bank found that employees who attended their AI transformation keynote were 3x more likely to complete AI-related training modules and 2.5x more likely to propose process automation projects.
+Organizations consistently find that employees who attend high-quality learning events show higher engagement with subsequent training and development opportunities.

 Common Budget Committee Objections and Responses